Humanity and healthcare were at the heart of a four-year project that provided custom-designed software to a clinic that assists rural Mayans.

 In addition to curriculum-based research opportunities, students can get involved with ongoing research through the Faculty Student Collaborative program.

 The BW Choose Ohio First STEM Scholars Program is open to Ohio residents who are entering Baldwin Wallace in the fall as a first-year student or transfer student and are interested in software engineering.
-Students are eligible to apply to the program which also offers the Choose Ohio First scholarship, awarding annual, renewable scholarships of up to $5,000.
+Students are eligible to apply to the program which also offers the Choose Ohio First scholarship, awarding substantial annual, renewable scholarships.

 Personally and professionally rewarding, student organizations and activities foster skills in leadership and teamwork.
 Opportunities include: